SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 <h3>placing probe in temporarily clamp</h3>
 Due to the fact that we only use one robot, the combination of the winding task and the probe itself cause another constraint.
 After pluging the probe into the regular clamp, we can not plug it back to the white socket because it would interfere with the winding task.
 So we have to plug it to an temporarily clamp which allows us to taking it back from a determained position after the winding task.
 Since we must wind the wire 2 times to guarantee an "always-working solution", the rest of the wire becomes very short.
 That is the reason why we were forced to reduce the accepted orientation-angle to about -10° (left image) to 45° (right image).
+To clarify: orienting the long side of the taskboard parallel to the robot´s base would lead to an angle of 0°.
+Angle is counted positive counter-clockwise.

 <div style="display: flex;">
   <img src="https://user-images.githubusercontent.com/131485125/235300522-30daf56c-9985-4c78-ad17-7fd9d1f6a211.png" width="300" height="180")>